-The Glover is a series of three unique fusion whiskies created to honour the achievements of a unique man, Thomas Blake Glover, and celebrate the historical relationship between Scotland and Japan.
+The Glover is a series of pioneering fusion whiskies created to honour the achievements of a pioneering man, Thomas Blake Glover, and celebrate the historical relationship between Scotland and Japan.

-These whiskies – a 22 year old, an 18 year old and a 14 year old – are a fusion of Scotch and whisky from the legendary Hanyu distillery in Japan.
+These whiskies – a 22 year old, a 14 year old and two 18 year olds – are each a fusion of Scotch and whisky from the legendary Hanyu distillery in Japan.

 In 2015, Adelphi was offered the chance to select a single refill ex-sherry hogshead from one of the few remaining casks from Hanyu Distillery with the view to creating a pioneering fusion of Scotch and Japanese malt whisky.

 For our pioneering Glover 22 year old, the Hanyu was disgorged and shipped to England for marrying with a carefully determined volume of Scotch whisky from two single casks: 35% from an American oak ex-sherry hogshead distilled at Longmorn, and just a drop from a Spanish oak ex-sherry butt distilled at Glen Garioch.
 The final ratio was assessed through extensive trial vattings by Alex Bruce and Charles MacLean.